There is definitely a light at the end of the COVID-19 tunnel.

 The new “normal” is not going to be the same as the old “normal,” so don’t expect apples-to-apples comparisons when it comes to measuring your marketing effectiveness now against your results before the outbreak.
 That’s not to say you shouldn’t be tracking data, but be realistic about establishing new benchmarks for your KPIs.
 And to make it more complicated, they may be moving targets.
 Conversion rates and cost per acquisition could be going haywire for a while until society readjusts their behaviors to how daily life will evolve over the coming months.
 Continue to review data with your agency on a regular basis and discuss unexpected variations to determine if they are normal fluctuations or if changes to your message or strategy are required.

 Now may also be a good time to reflect on your relationship with your marketing agency (if you have one).
 Were they the “friend in need” you were expecting when you were looking for support during your practice’s shutdown?
 Did they put your needs ahead of their own?
 Can you count on them to lead you out of COVID-19 and through the recession to REAL recovery?

 Speaking from our own experience of helping our clients through the 2008 market upheaval, strong, consistent marketing strategy and execution is the sail that can propel your ship through any financial storm.
-If you want to talk about your strategy to keep your practice moving full speed ahead, now is a great time.
-We are deferring billing 90 days on new marketing contracts until May 31, so you can recover now and pay later.
+If you want to talk about your strategy to keep your practice moving full speed ahead, contact us today.